 As you progress in your studies, you will have the opportunity to study French or Italian literature from the Middle Ages to today, taking both survey and seminar classes.
 Specialists in the field will present important literary works along with their relevant historical and cultural contexts.
 You will also have a chance to discover the thriving discipline of Francophone literature, coming from regions such as the Caribbean, Africa, Southeast Asia, and North America.
-Our Italian program is attentive to Italy’s rich regional diversity and we offer students the opportunity to study in both Rome and Calabria and at our exchange partner university in Perugia.
+Our Italian program is attentive to Italy’s rich regional diversity and we offer students the opportunity to study at the UW Rome Center.
 In addition, students are encouraged to participate in such departmental functions as conversation groups and events organized by the French and Italian Clubs, and the annual graduation celebration.

 We very much hope that you will join the growing community of French and Italian students at the University of Washington.
 Please take the time to browse through our web site or come visit us in Padelford Hall, C-254.